At noon the sun of knowledge stands at rest,

 For in the kingdom of the earth abides

-A goodness in which everything takes part.
+A goodness in which all such things take part.

 Peter Saint-Andre > Writings > Nietzsche